 The Apache License does not prohibit other organizations for selling Apache software for money or for a profit.
 This may provide a useful service for certain users, for example for software distributed on a CD-ROM or a USB key.
 However in most cases, it's just as simple (and always free / at no cost) to download the Apache software directly from the appropriate Apache project.

 What should I do when I find a website that charges for Apache software?

 In most cases, you can simply remember that Apache source code is always available free of charge from the appropriate Apache project directly.
 If you see a non-Apache.org website that is confusingly similar to the Apache brand, or leads consumers to believe that it is an official Apache website, you can read about the Apache Trademark Policy for our contact details.

 Note that many other organizations sell their own branded software products that may include or be integrated with Apache software; this type of use is also permitted by our license.
 Similarly, many other organizations sell consulting, training, or other services or hosting related to Apache software.
 As long as these organizations aren't confusing users into believing the services or products are coming from Apache, they're generally OK.

 Where can I learn more about different Apache projects?

 The ASF provides a listing of all Apache projects and most Apache software products available.
 The best way to learn more about Apache projects is to ask questions on each Apache project's own mailing list.
-Mailing lists at Apache are also free to use by anyone, and are archived for reference and searching as well.
+Mailing lists at Apache are also free to use by anyone, and are archived publicly for reference and searching as well.